oemof/oemof-solph/doc/installation_and_setup.rst

 Using Anaconda (by Continuum Analytics)
 ----------------------------------------------

 Skip the steps you have already done.
-Check your architecture first (32/64 bit)
+Check your architecture first (32/64 bit).

  1. Download latest `Anaconda <https://www.continuum.io/downloads#linux>`_ for Python 3.x (64 or 32 bit)
  2. Install Anaconda